ultimachine/Marlin/README_LulzBot.md

 # Known Issues:

 1. The Makefile does not work.
 Building must be done via the Arduino IDE (internal builds are being done with 1.8.3)
-2. There is no way to tune the FlexyDually properly right now, as Marlin 1.1.4 does not support separate ESTEPs per extruder.
-3. Printer needs to be power cycled to clear "clean nozzle" state.
+2. Printer needs to be power cycled to clear "clean nozzle" state.